Transit: Increase the frequency, speed, and reliability of the public transit system in order to increase ridership and support new housing and jobs.

 - Work with regional partners to make transit more effective at the local level on both major regional projects as well as the local network.

-- Support Metro Transit’s efforts to install higher quality infrastructure (bus shelters, heating, lights) and coordinate these improvements with street improvement projects.
+- Support Metro Transit’s efforts to install higher quality infrastructure (bus shelters, heating, lights) and coordinate these improvements with street improvement projects and new development.

 - Support Metro Transit's efforts to monitor and maintain transit facilities, including landscaping, trash removal, and cleaning of bus shelters.

-- Partner with Metro Transit and other transit providers to provide reliable service in Minneapolis through transit advantages, including priority transit lanes.
+- Partner with Metro Transit and other transit providers to provide reliable service in Minneapolis through shorter transit headways and transit advantages, including priority transit lanes and signal priority and preemption.

 - Ensure that high frequency bus routes serve areas with the highest residential, employment and commercial densities.